Data-and-Trust-Alliance/DPS/specification.md

 - Faster data acquisition timeline and speed to market
   - The absence of proprietary data restrictions and clear licensing terms sped up ProForma’s data acquisition process and ability to develop AI capabilities.
 - Increased compliance and integrity
-  - The ability to assess dataset compliance with the latest data provenance standards, including versioning and unique identifiers meant that the initial assessment of fit-for-use could be performed by an automated system and passed to a human for deeper review.
+  - The ability to assess dataset compliance with the latest Data Provenance Standard, including versioning and unique identifiers meant that the initial assessment of fit-for-use could be performed by an automated system and passed to a human for deeper review.
   - The dataset lineage, original sources, and PETs allowed ProForma to quickly gauge the level of pre-processing necessary to comply with data privacy requirements.
   - The data collection, processing and storage information further helped meet data privacy requirements and mitigate legal and reputational risks associated with GDPR and the EU AI Act.

-## Use-Case 4: Enhancing global logistics efficiency through AI-driven tariff harmonization
+## 3.4 Use-Case 4: Enhancing global logistics efficiency through AI-driven tariff harmonization

-Managing data to refine AI systems for accurately predicting tariff costs across countries and categories
+Managing data to refine AI systems for accurately predicting tariff costs across countries and categories.

 The global nature of Navisphere Logistics, Ltd.’s operations means that the company must navigate a complex web of international tariffs and customs regulations.
 Efficiently managing these tariffs is critical to minimizing delivery times and costs.
 Dr. Hicks and her team are tasked with refining the company’s AI systems to accurately predict tariff costs across different countries and product categories.